The Men of the Deeps: Performances

 The Men of the Deeps have toured most of the major cities in North America and have also performed concerts specifically for fellow miners during United Mine Workers of America conventions in Cincinnati and Denver.
 They have also released several albums on the Apex, Waterloo and Atlantica record labels.
-The group has appeared on numerous television programs including National Film Board of Canada short film featuring it in performance and a 2003 documentary by John Walker, which won a Gemini Award.
+The group has appeared on numerous television programs including National Film Board of Canada short film of the Canada Vignettes series, featuring it in performance and a 2003 documentary by John Walker, which won a Gemini Award.

+The Men of the Deep perform regularly in their home theatre, The Men of the Deeps Theatre, located at the Cape Breton Miners Museum.